zkWildfire/PyShell/docs/motivation.md

 ```

 This is better, but now there's a different problem.
 If the "after failed
-command" command is only valid to be executed if our failing command finished
+command" command is only valid to be executed if the failing command finished
 successfully, then now the script will now terminate on that line instead.
 That command could be moved into the if statement, but a real script may have
 many lines between the two commands or many dependent commands.
 Alternatively,